agarciadom/mps-m2m-mdenet-training/slides/slides.md

 * Language extension
 * Other rules (abandon roots, patterns, etc.)
 * Pre/post-processing scripts
-* Template switches
+* Template switches...

-* ... and probably quite more!
+A more complex OO2DB transformation is in the `oo2db-full` tag.

 ## Other resources to learn MPS